1mihailsB/Teamplanner-React-Frontend/README.md

 Then pull the files of this repository into your project
 To start the app run in terminal: **npm start**__

-#### Add your Google oauth2 client id in src/Properties/Properties.js
+#### Add your Google oauth2 client id and backend server port in src/Properties/Properties.js

 Consumes Spring Boot Rest Api.
 Includes OAuth2 with Google.